qubit-ltd/js-logging/README.md

 This library is designed to seamlessly integrate with [Vue.js class components], offering an elegant solution for handling logging in your JavaScript projects.

+## Features

+- 📝 Simple and flexible logging interface with different log levels
+- 🔍 Support for formatted log messages with placeholders
+- 🎯 Decorators for automatic method logging and class logger integration
+- 🔄 Seamless integration with Vue.js class components
+- 🎛️ Configurable logging levels and appenders
+- 🌐 Global and individual logger management
+- 📋 Browser console and custom appender support

 ## Installation

 To install the library, use either npm or yarn: